qqewq/gra-meta-nullification/README.md

+Multilevel GRA Meta-Nullification architecture and reference implementation for constructing coherent superpositions of conceptual opposites in a multiverse hierarchy.
 # GRA Meta-Nullification and Superposition of Opposites

 This repository contains the formal theory and a reference implementation of a multi-level GRA Meta-Nullification architecture for constructing coherent superpositions of conceptual opposites (good/evil, history/counterfactual, evolution/alternative evolution, etc.) in a multiverse hierarchy.